- >Best CryptoExchanges

 Coinbase currently supports crypto buying and selling in over 30 countries, including:

 - United States

 - United Kingdom

 If Coinbase does not support trading in your country at this time, you can likely still utilize many of their product offerings, including storing funds and sending & receiving funds.

 Theoretically, you could invest in a cryptocurrency and its value could rise.
 You would make money in that case.
 The reality is that there is risk involved in all forms of investment and you should never risk what you can’t afford to lose.

 Coinbase does accept credit cards for cryptocurrency purchases and it’s a very convenient option for most people.
 Keep in mind that credit cards tend to have some of the higher fees involved for crypto purchases but they are fast and efficient.
 In Canada, users can also purchase cryptocurrency using their KOHO prepaid visa card.

 Yes, Canadians can use Coinbase.
 Canadians are not restricted to only using exchanges that are Canadian.
-Coinbase is an American exchange, but Coinbase Canada is a great option for individuals looking to purchase Bitcoin and other cryptocurrencies.
+Coinbase is an American exchange, but Coinbase is a great option for Canadians looking to purchase Bitcoin and other cryptocurrencies.